 Maoist ideology that emphasized the role of Party members as the vanguard of social action became paramount in post-1949 China.
 Consonant with this vision, the visual legacy of the early part of the century actually flourished.
-“Art in the service of politics” was the official line of regime, and much of the photography that was displayed in the era followed this dictum.
+“Art in the service of politics” was the official line of the regime, and much of the photography that was displayed in the era followed this dictum.
 In fact, in keeping with state dogma, China’s official press now magnified the earlier focus on the aid provider – rather than on the aid recipients – emphasizing the Maoist inspiration and imperative to assist others.
 Photographs of happy People’s Liberation Army soldiers helping grateful villagers in China and distributing aid overseas became a dominant visual trope of Chinese aid during this period.

-In the post-Mao period, the government once more allows non-state humanitarian work, and humanitarian photography and mass philanthropy flourish in China.
+In the post-Mao period, the government once more allows nonstate humanitarian work, and humanitarian photography and mass philanthropy flourish in China.
 As Chinese photos from the 2008 Sichuan earthquake demonstrate, images focusing on the provision of relief outnumber photographs focusing on the suffering of victims.
 Political imperatives and the historical visual legacy dovetail to maintain this focus despite cultural pressures from abroad.
-As China’s cultural influence expands in the 21st century, the tension between the visual tropes of East and West will be interesting to watch.
+As China’s cultural influence expands in the twenty-first century, the tension between the visual tropes of East and West will be interesting to watch.

-Chapter 6
+6

-Photography, Cinema, and the Quest for Influence:
+Photography, Cinema, and the Quest for Influence

 The International Committee of the Red Cross in the Wake of the First World War